Kinesiology, University Transfer Loading...

-Consult with an Academic Advisor if you plan to transfer after First Year of this program.
+Consult with an Academic Advisor if planning to transfer after First Year of this program.

 Transfer to University of Alberta

-The GPRC Collaborative Program is designed to transfer to the Bachelor of Kinesiology (BKin) degree specifically.
+This GPRC University Transfer Program is designed to transfer to the Bachelor of Kinesiology (BKin) degree specifically.
 In order to qualify for admission to the BKin degree program, an applicant must obtain an admission grade point average (AGPA) of at least 2.5 on the most recent year (24 credits minimum).
-Applicants must also possess all High School admission requirements or equivalent.
+This AGPA is considered a subsidized transfer GPA and only applicable to those students who complete a full two years (60 credits) of coursework with GPRC.
+Students who transfer with less than 60 credits from GPRC will be assessed with the competitive GPA laid out by the U of A, Applicants must also possess all High School admission requirements or equivalent.

 Students who transfer with less than 24 transfer credits will be considered High School Applicants to the University and will require an overall average of 70% in the high school courses required for admission.